gar1t/Matrix-Capsules-EM-Tensorflow/guild.md

 ### Activate environment

-Before running Guild commands in an environment, you must actiate it using the `source` command:
+Before running Guild commands in an environment, activate it using the `source` command:

 ``` bash